guardon-dev/guardon/CONTRIBUTING.md

 ## Warning Strictness

 Guardon strives to enable the strictest practical warning flags in ESLint and other code quality tools.
 We regularly review and update our linting configuration to catch as many issues as possible early in development.
 Contributors are encouraged to propose stricter rules or additional checks if they help improve code quality and maintainability.

+## Automated Linting with GitHub Actions

+All pushes and pull requests to the `main` branch automatically trigger a GitHub Actions workflow that runs ESLint on the codebase.
+This ensures that static analysis and code quality checks are continuously enforced.
+Please make sure your code passes ESLint locally before submitting a pull request to avoid CI failures.

 ## 🏆 Pull Request Excellence